 - Rumex patientia – Patience dock or Monk’s Rhubarb, this species is mild and is eaten as a vegetable in southern and eastern Europe.

-- Rumex triangulivalvis – White dock, willow dock or narrow-leafed dock is identified by it’s long, flat, narrow leaves that vaguely resemble willow leaves in shape (only much larger).
+- Rumex triangulivalvis – White dock, willow dock or narrow-leafed dock is identified by its long, flat, narrow leaves that vaguely resemble willow leaves in shape (only much larger).

 - Rumex longifolius – Yard dock, door yard dock or northern dock, this species looks very similar to curly dock, but the flavor is considerably more bitter.